4paradigm/OpenMLDB/docs/en/developer/sdk_develop.md

 ![sdk layers](images/sdk_layers.png)

 ### SDK Layer
-The lowest layer is the SDK core layer, which is implemented as [SQLClusterRouter](https://github.com/4paradigm/OpenMLDB/blob/b6f122798f567adf2bb7766e2c3b81b633ebd231/src/sdk/sql_cluster_router.h#L110).
-It is the smallest implement unit of **client**.
+The bottom layer is the SDK core layer, which is implemented as [SQLClusterRouter](https://github.com/4paradigm/OpenMLDB/blob/b6f122798f567adf2bb7766e2c3b81b633ebd231/src/sdk/sql_cluster_router.h#L110).
+It is the  core layer of **client**.
 All operations on OpenMLDB clusters can be done by using the methods of `SQLClusterRouter` after proper configuration.

-Developers need to care about the three core methods of this layer.
+Three core methods of this layer that developers may need to use are:

 1. [ExecuteSQL](https://github.com/4paradigm/OpenMLDB/blob/b6f122798f567adf2bb7766e2c3b81b633ebd231/src/sdk/sql_cluster_router.h#L160) supports the execution of all SQL commands, including DDL, DML and DQL.
 2. [ExecuteSQLParameterized](https://github.com/4paradigm/OpenMLDB/blob/b6f122798f567adf2bb7766e2c3b81b633ebd231/src/sdk/sql_cluster_router.h#L166)supports parameterized SQL.